laosteven/flow-track/ARCHITECTURE.md

 # System Architecture

-This document describes the architecture of the Dragon Paddle Tracker system.
+This document describes the architecture of the Flow Track system.

 ## System Overview

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                    Dragon Paddle Tracker System                  │
+│                    Flow Track System                              │
 └─────────────────────────────────────────────────────────────────┘

 ┌──────────────────┐         ┌──────────────────┐         ┌──────────────────┐